Rahulab14/e-commerce/README.md

 ## Milestone 20
 - Created an backend endpoint that sends all the user data using mail.
 - Created an frontend profile page that displays all the user data.

+## Milestone 21
+- Created an frontend form that takes address.